-Many parts of the country have already seen their first snowfall of the year, but that doesn’t mean it’s too late to winterize your home.
-You can still prep your home for cold weather, both inside and out, to reduce your chances of hefty repair bills or insurance claims.
+Fall is here, and for many parts of the country that means it’s time to winterize your home.
+Prepping your home for cold weather both inside and out can reduce your chances of hefty repair bills or insurance claims.

 Winter snow and rain can overwhelm your gutters, especially if they're full of leaves and debris.
 Cleaning your gutters helps ensure that water from rain and melting snow or ice flows away from your house.
-While you’re at it, make sure your downspout also pushes water far from your foundation to reduce your risk of water damage.
+While you’re at it, make sure your downspout also pushes water far from your home to reduce your risk of foundation damage.

-You may not think about ceiling fans as part of your winter preparations, but they can help with heating.
+You may not think about ceiling fans during your winter preparations, but they can help with heating.
 Just reverse your fan so that it rotates clockwise and pushes warm air down.
 You can usually do this on a pull chain fan by pushing the reversal switch found on the body of the fan.
 Some fans have reversal switches on their remotes or wall switches.

 Drafts can do a number on your heating bill.
 But weatherstripping on doors and windows can only eliminate drafts if it hasn’t worn down or fallen off.
 Take a look at your weatherstripping and replace it if you see missing chunks or light shining through when the door or window is closed.

 One important task on your fall home maintenance checklist is sealing doors and windows, but you don’t want to stop there.
 Air leaks in your attic can have a significant impact on how well your house retains heat.
 According to HouseLogic, up to 30% of a home's heating and cooling is lost because of air leaks.

 When looking for leaks, pay attention to gaps of all sizes, from those that are bigger than 1/4-inch, which require more than just caulking, to sealing small cracks around your chimney and flues.